awsdocs/amazon-ecr-user-guide/doc_source/docker-basics.md

 When you are done experimenting with your Amazon ECR image, you can delete the repository so you are not charged for image storage\.

 **Note**
 This section requires the AWS CLI\.
-If you do not have the AWS CLI installed on your system, see [Installing the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.
+If you do not have the AWS CLI installed on your system, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.

 ```
-aws ecr delete-repository --repository-name hello-world --force
+aws ecr delete-repository --repository-name hello-repository --force
 ```